inmanta/vscode-inmanta/README.md

 ### Python environments
 The plugin uses the Python extension to change environments.
 This can be done by clicking on the active environment in the bottombar and then selecting the environment to activate.

+It the environment is not shown in the bottombar, change the setting "python.interpreter.infoVisibility" to "Always".

 <img src="images/python-extension.png" width="40%">